 Discover the rich history of the Beach House from a Santa Monica Conservancy docent.
 Guest House tours are free, last approximately 30 minutes, and no reservations are required.

 Fall/Winter/Spring Hours* Fri, Sat, Sun and Mon, 11am - 2pm

 Santa Monica Conservency Docents are onsite to provide tours, answer questions and share the rich history of the Beach House.
 No reservations necessary.

-**Please note, during this season the Guest House hours are subject to change up to one day in advance due to event bookings.
-Please view our calendar for the most updated schedule of Guest House hours or call 310-458-4904 to confirm hours the day before your visit.
+*Please note, during this season the Guest House hours are subject to change up to one day in advance due to event bookings or inclement weather.
+Please view the calendar for the most updated Guest House schedule or call 310-458-4904 to confirm hours the day before your visit.

 About the Gallery: